Monxun/PortainerPractice/README.md

 _______________________________________________________________________________

-If you're feelin froggy and wanna buy me a coffee here's my cashapp: $KRUXADE
+If you're feelin froggy and wanna buy me a beer here's my cashapp: $KRUXADE
 <3